whatsrupp/recursion-rampage/README.md

 # Objectify Tech Test

+## Nick Rupp Post-Tech Test Notes

+1) I found this to be a difficult but interesting problem.
+Lots of layers of complexity!
+ However, I have learnt a lot about how useful regex and recursion can be!

+2) However, one of the reasons I took so long over this was that I wanted to find a way to do everything with regex, and I think that's because you strongly recommended using regex.
+I felt, and I could be wrong, that regex was inappropriate for dealing with extracting string info between strings with nested search criteria in them.
+Ie. nested brackets (2(3x(xs))).
+If you have a way to do this with Regex capture groups I'd be really interested to see it!

+3) I didn't manage to get the power simplification done, however, I get that it's a similar concept and it's almost checking to see how extendable the code base is.
+In my case, fairly unextendable.
+For that reason, I decided to go for some refactoring over adding on the power refactoring but then ran out of time.

+4) I first found out what the 'top level' expression from the starting string was:
+ie:
+\frac{3x+5}{5+54} -> div
+2x(\frac{2}{3}) -? mtp
+3x+7 -> add

+I then simplified and separated the different arguments 3x+7 -> add($,7)

+and then resubituted back any simplifications add($,7) -> (3x,7)

+ This was then called recursively on each argument until no more simplification needed to be done.

+ Concerns:
+ The top down approach seemed backwards, as when working with maths, I'm wondering whether it would have been better to start with the smallest sections first!
+ Looking at the latex language, substitutions like '$' could conflict with other expressions I just feel like it could be done much more concisely, as with anything, so would love to see a good version of this codebase!

 ### Description
 In order to make your team more efficient in writing well-tested code, you have been tasked to develop an **extremely important** utility that converts a string which is the LaTeX syntax for a mathematical expression into the relevant Ruby objects.
 It is estimated this utility method improves overall code writing productivity by 5-10%!